VictorTennekes/miniRT/README.md

 Camera:	`c {position} {orientation} {FOV}`
 * X,y,z coordinates of the view point.
-* A vector withe the x,y,z axis in the range [-1,1].
+* A vector with the the x,y,z axis in the range [-1,1].
 * Horizontal field of view in degrees in range [0,180].

 Light:	`l {position} {ratio} {color}`